Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 The information in the brief version is excerpted directly from the full-text guidelines.
 The brief version is a compilation of the tables and boxed recommendations.

 Since the introduction of potent combination antiretroviral (ARV) drug regimens in the mid-1990s, the treatment of pediatric HIV has steadily improved.
 These potent regimens have the ability to suppress viral replication, thus lowering the risk of virologic failure due to the development of drug resistance.
-Antiretroviral therapy (ART) that includes at least three drugs from at least two drug classes are recommended; such regimens have been associated with enhanced survival, reduction in opportunistic infections and other complications of HIV infection, improved growth and neurocognitive function, and improved quality of life in children.1-4 In the United States and the United Kingdom, significant declines in morbidity, mortality, and hospitalizations have been reported in children living with HIV between 1994 and 2006, concomitant with increased use of highly active combination regimens.5-7 As a result, children with perinatal HIV infection are now living into the third and fourth decades of life, and potentially beyond.
+Antiretroviral therapy (ART) that includes at least three drugs from at least two drug classes is recommended; such regimens have been associated with enhanced survival, reduced incidence of opportunistic infections and other complications of HIV infection, improved growth and neurocognitive function, and improved quality of life in children.1-4 In the United States and the United Kingdom, significant declines in morbidity, mortality, and hospitalizations have been reported in children living with HIV between 1994 and 2006, concomitant with increased use of highly active combination regimens.
+The goal of treatment is to optimize immune status and general health to ensure a full and productive adult life.5-7 As a result, individuals with perinatally acquired HIV infection are now living well into adulthood.

-The increased survival of children with HIV is associated with challenges in selecting successive new ARV drug regimens.
-In addition, therapy is associated with short- and long-term toxicities, which can be recognized in childhood or adolescence (see Management of Medication Toxicity or Intolerance).8-12
+It can be challenging to select successive new ARV drug regimens across the lifetime of a child with perinatally acquired HIV.
+In addition, therapy is associated with short-term and long-term toxicities, which can be recognized in childhood or adolescence (see Management of Medication Toxicity or Intolerance).8-12

-ARV drug-resistant virus can develop during ART when viral replication occurs in the presence of subtherapeutic ARV concentrations caused by poor adherence, poor absorption, a regimen that is not potent, or a combination of these factors.
-In addition, primary drug resistance may be seen in ARV-naive children who have contracted a resistant virus.13-17 Thus, decisions about which drugs to choose for ARV-naive children (see What to Start) and how to best treat ARV-experienced children remain complex.
-Whenever possible, decisions regarding the management of pediatric HIV should be directed by or made in consultation with a specialist in pediatric HIV infection.
+Decisions regarding the management of pediatric HIV should be directed by or made in consultation with a specialist in pediatric HIV infection whenever possible.
 Treatment of ARV-naive children (including information on when to start treatment and which drugs to use), when to change therapy, and treatment of ARV-experienced children are discussed in separate sections of the guidelines.
-For guidance about treatment of sexually mature adolescents, see the Adult and Adolescent Guidelines.
+For guidance about treatment of sexually mature adolescents, see the Adult and Adolescent Antiretroviral Guidelines.

-In addition to trials demonstrating benefits of ART in symptomatic adults and those with lower CD4 T lymphocyte (CD4) cell counts,18 a randomized clinical trial has provided evidence of benefit with initiation of ART in asymptomatic adults with CD4 cell counts >500 cells/mm3.19 Similarly, improved outcomes have been shown with initiation of ART in asymptomatic infants aged 6 to 12 weeks.
-Although there are fewer available data on the risks and benefits of immediate therapy in asymptomatic children with HIV than in adults, the Panel on Antiretroviral Therapy and Medical Management of Children Living with HIV (the Panel) recommends ART for all children with HIV (see When to Start).
+In addition to trials that have demonstrated the benefits of ART in symptomatic adults and those with lower CD4 T lymphocyte (CD4) cell counts,18 a randomized clinical trial has provided evidence that initiating ART in asymptomatic adults with CD4 cell counts >500 cells/mm3 is beneficial as well.19 Similarly, improved outcomes have been shown with initiation of ART in asymptomatic infants aged 6 weeks to 12 weeks.20 Although there are fewer available data on the risks and benefits of immediate therapy in asymptomatic children with HIV than in adults, the Panel on Antiretroviral Therapy and Medical Management of Children Living with HIV (the Panel) recommends ART for all children with HIV (see When to Initiate Therapy in Antiretroviral-Naive Children).

 Several factors need to be considered when making decisions about the urgency of initiating and changing ART in children, including:

-- Severity of HIV disease and risk of disease progression, as determined by presence (see When to Initiate) or history of HIV-related illnesses, and degree of CD4 immunosuppression, (see Revised Surveillance Case Definition for HIV Infection)
+- Severity of HIV disease and risk of disease progression, as determined by the presence of HIV-related illnesses (see When to Initiate Therapy in Antiretroviral-Naive Children) or a history of HIV-related illnesses, and the patient’s degree of CD4 immunosuppression (see Revised Surveillance Case Definition for HIV Infection).

 General considerations for choosing specific ARV drugs for ART include (see What to Start):